From the Ask Tom mailbag –

 With a proper role description, it is the accountability of the MOR to ensure a proper set of interview questions be written, in both quantity and quality.
 A proper role description will contain several key result areas (KRAs) and sufficient questions in each key area should be documented.
 Again, the MOR is insisting, AND the HM is doing most of the legwork.

-In the end, it is the HM that must pick, with minimum veto authority for the final selection.
+In the end, it is the Utah recruiter that must pick, with minimum veto authority for the final selection.
 The last thing I want to hear is, “I didn’t hire that person.”